 When it comes to scones, I won’t pretend to be an expert.
 I am quite the newbie, and I think I have been pretty lucky.

 The first scones I have tried were at The Tea Cosy here in Sydney, shortly after we moved here, and no other scones I’ve tried since even come close to them.
-I was so smitten with this magical place that I dedicated a whole blog post to it, which you can read here.
 It is a little Irish Tea house smack bang in the middle of the city, which has the ability to transport you to a whole other fairy-tale of a world where you instantly feel like Alice at the Mad Hatter’s unbirthday tea party.
 Just magic.

 I was also lucky because my photographs of The Tea Cosy won me first place in their spring photo competition last year, and I got to enjoy their scrumptious full high tea several times as part of the prize.
 Every aspect of their high tea spread is utterly delicious, but I had become especially addicted to their scones.
 As is usually the case when I encounter a new food that I like so much, I grew curious as to how they are made and began itching to make them at home.
 Only people who have an affinity for making things from scratch will relate to this…it becomes sort of an obsession.